UHDanke/gd_docs/suggestions/suggestions.md

 # Misc

+## Reset trigger "Reset Trigger" option

+With this option, the reset trigger would be able to reset triggers without the "Multi Trigger" option that have already been activated

+## "Trigger limit persist between attempts" trigger object option

+With this object option, triggers without multi-trigger would only be able to activate once between attempts, similar to Item Persist.

+## Reverse trigger inverts left/right controls of player

+Since it is fairly useless, the reverse trigger (or the options trigger) should be able to invert left/right controls in platformer mode.
+This could be used to fix input issues in "circular" levels that use all 4 player direction modes.

+## Options trigger "Disable 2 Player" option

+Useful for having both symmetrical and assymetrical duals

+## Sequence trigger "Randopmize Sequence" option

+Groups of sequences are taken in random order with this option.
+Randomization is separate per remap.

+## Mean / Gaussian Blur Shader

+Would be much better than radial blur for out of focus objects in the foreground.

 ## Item Edit "Power" and "Root" operations

 Add Power and Root as possible operations inside the Item Edit trigger.